How Workflow Software and AI Will Make Great Partners

 Machine learning is a type of AI in which algorithms work with often large quantities of raw data with the aim of recognizing patterns in it.
 You have probably already noticed the results of machine learning when, for example, you order a kayak online and are then presented with advertisements for carrier kits, outriggers, and the like.

-Machine learning can be used in countless other ways, however.
+Machine learning workflows can be used in countless other ways, however.
 It could be put to use scouring sensor data from machinery as well as breakage and repair data in order to find patterns indicating that the risk of breakage is higher.
 When this happens, the right people can be notified so the machinery can be examined and serviced if necessary to prevent breakage.

 Your Workflow Software Must Be Easy to Integrate